verrazzano/docs/content/en/docs/setup/install/installation.md

 Prerequisites
 * A DNS zone is a distinct portion of a domain namespace.
 Therefore, ensure that the zone is appropriately associated with a parent domain.
 For example, an appropriate zone name for parent domain `v8o.example.com` domain is `us.v8o.example.com`.
-* Create an OCI DNS zone using the OCI Console or the OCI CLI.
+* Create a public OCI DNS zone using the OCI CLI or the OCI Console.

-  CLI example:
+  To create an OCI DNS zone using the OCI CLI:
   ```
   $ oci dns zone create -c <compartment ocid> --name <zone-name-prefix>.v8o.example.com --zone-type PRIMARY
   ```

+  To create an OCI DNS zone using the OCI console, see [Managing DNS Zones](https://docs.oracle.com/en-us/iaas/Content/DNS/Tasks/managingdnszones.htm)

-* Create a secret called in the default namespace.
+* Create a secret in the default namespace.
 The secret is created using the script `create_oci_config_secret.sh` which reads an OCI configuration file to create the secret.

   Download the `create_oci_config_secret.sh` script: